China's CCTV scales back ambitions at closed-door ad auction

 About 80 percent of disclosed sales went to the network's flagship evening news broadcast, according to Imedia.

-More than 30 firms, including Industrial and Commercial Bank of China Ltd (601398.SS), Ping An Insurance Group Co of China (601318.SS) and Tsingtao Brewery Co (600600.SS), committed 3.9 billion yuan to air five and 10-second commercials following the broadcast.
+More than 30 firms, including Industrial and Commercial Bank of China Ltd, Ping An Insurance Group Co of China and Tsingtao Brewery Co, committed 3.9 billion yuan to air five and 10-second commercials following the broadcast.

 That was slightly better than last year.